-The use of smell to sell is an old, tried-and-true concept that many savvy brands and marketers have mastered.
+The use of scent technology to sell is an old, tried-and-true concept that many savvy brands and marketers have mastered.
 There’s the opulent aromatics of hotels, the calming herbal concoctions of the spa, and the fresh-baked cookie smell that real estate agents use to make you feel at home.

 Scent, in the context of marketing, can make consumers want to buy more, stay longer, and keep coming back.
 In other words, scent can be a powerful tool to improve the business performance of commercial brands.